whamsy/biblioteca-italiana/README.md

 1. **NOTEBOOK 3**
     * Change the source image path.
     * Change the destination folder path.
-    * Run all cells (-- we have included two demos in this notebook, running the set of commands once is sufficient)
+    * Run all cells (-- we have included two demos in this notebook, running the set of commands once is sufficient).
     * Characters from the image will be extracted to the folder specified.
+2. **NOTEBOOK 4**
-2. Change the source and destination directory paths in notebook 4 and execute. -------EDIT---This will generate the output of predicted letters by line in the chosen folder.--------
+    * Change the source to the folder
+    * and destination directory paths in notebook 4 and execute. -------EDIT---This will generate the output of predicted letters by line in the chosen folder.--------
 3. Change the source file path and destination folder path for module 5.
 This will generate the output of predicted words as a '.txt' file in the chosen folder.
 This is the final output.